bumble-tech/appyx-codelabs/codelabs/markdown/appyx-hello-world.md

 Nodes are the fundamental building blocks in Appyx.

-We'll learn more about them in subsequent codelabs, now we'll only leverage that they have `@Composable` views.
+We'll learn more about them in subsequent codelabs, for now we'll only leverage that they have `@Composable` views.

 Let's implement our `RootNode`: